syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/CustomEditor) to download the sample that showcases the `CustomEditor` support.

-## Assign custom editor using the editor type
+## Assigning a Custom Editor by the editor type

-You can also use the `EditorType` property of `CustomEditor` class to apply custom editor for multiple properties which contain the same property type.
+You can use the `EditorType` property of `CustomEditor` class to apply the custom editor for multiple properties with same property type.
 The default value of the `EditorType` property is **null**.

 You can set the value for `EditorType` property when custom editor is initialized in `ViewModel` class as shown below.